foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 <p>
 Now I always experiment starting with single words and word-strings.
 <p>
 In this example, I knew there were going to be other hashtags I wanted to add.
-So I added the circled hashtags on the right and moved on.
+I continued on to the next step of hashtag research.
 </p>